Engraved gem: History

 Reclining satyr, Etruscan c.
 550 BC, 2.2 cm wide, agate.
 Note the vase shown "sideways"; it is characteristic of early gems that not all elements in the design are read from the same direction of view.

 Relief carving became common in 5th century BC Greece, and gradually most of the spectacular carved gems in the Western tradition were in relief, although the Sassanian and other traditions remained faithful to the intaglio form.
 Generally a relief image is more impressive than an intaglio one; in the earlier form the recipient of a document saw this in the impressed sealing wax, while in the later reliefs it was the owner of the seal who kept it for himself, probably marking the emergence of gems meant to be collected or worn as jewellery pendants in necklaces and the like, rather than used as seals – later ones are sometimes rather large to use to seal letters.
-However inscriptions are usually still in reverse ("mirror-writing") so they only read correctly on impressions (or by viewing from behind with transparent stones).
+However inscriptions are usually still in reverse ("mirror-writing") so they only read correctly on impressions (or, in the case of transparent stones, by viewing from behind).
 This aspect also partly explains the collecting of impressions in plaster or wax from gems, which may be easier to appreciate than the original.

 The cameo, which is rare in intaglio form, seems to have reached Greece around the 3rd century; the Farnese Tazza is the only major surviving Hellenistic example (depending on the date assigned to the Gonzaga Cameo – see below), but other glass-paste imitations with portraits suggest that gem-type cameos were made in this period.
 The conquests of Alexander the Great had opened up new trade routes to the Greek world and increased the range of gemstones available.
 Roman gems generally continued Hellenistic styles, and can be hard to date, until their quality sharply declines at the end of the 2nd century AD.
 Philosophers are sometimes shown; Cicero refers to people having portraits of their favourite on their cups and rings.
 The Romans invented cameo glass, best known from the Portland Vase, as a cheaper material for cameos, and one that allowed consistent and predictable layers on even round objects.